scylladb/scylla-manager/docs/source/backup/specification.rst

 Directory Layout
 ----------------

-The Scylla Manager backup requires a backup location string that specifies the storage provider and name of a bucket (using AWS S3 naming) ex. ``s3:<your S3 bucket name>``.
+The Scylla Manager backup requires a backup location string that specifies the storage provider and name of a bucket (using Amazon S3 naming) ex. ``s3:<your S3 bucket name>``.
 In that bucket Scylla Manager creates a ``buckup`` directory where all the backup data and metadata are stored.

 There are three subdirectories: